mixpanel/docs/pages/docs/data-structure/user-profiles.md

 | 456 | Bob | `bob@notion.so` | Product |
 | 789 | Carol | `carol@figma.com` | Design |

 User profiles are joined onto your events based on their **[Distinct ID](/docs/tracking-methods/id-management/identifying-users#what-is-distinct-id)** (Mixpanel's identifier for a user).
-This lets you join the events performed by a user with properties about who that user is.
-Thus, it's very important that you use the same Distinct ID for both the events and user profile for the same user.
+This lets you join the events performed by a user with user properties describing them.
+Thus, it is very important that you use the same Distinct ID for both the events and user profile for the same user.

 For more information about user profiles refer to the documentation on [The Mixpanel Data Model](/docs/tutorials/plan/tracking-strategy#the-mixpanel-data-model).

 > **Note:** If you have [Group Analytics](/docs/data-structure/advanced/group-analytics) as an add-on, this section also applies to [Group Profiles](/docs/data-structure/advanced/group-analytics#group-profiles).

-## Importing User Profiles via our API
+## Importing Profiles via API

 You can create or update User Profiles in similar ways you track events: from our [SDKs](/docs/tracking-methods/sdks/javascript#storing-user-profiles), via our [HTTP Engage API](https://developer.mixpanel.com/reference/profile-set), [Warehouse Connectors](/docs/tracking-methods/data-warehouse/sending-user-profiles), or via our integrations partners.

-We recommend tracking user profiles from as close as possible to the source of truth, which is usually your application database or your CRM.
-One typical approach (especially for [Server-Side Tracking](/docs/tracking-methods/choosing-the-right-method#server-side-tracking)) is to run an hourly or daily script on your servers that pull the list of user profiles from your database and pushes them to Mixpanel.

 Similarly for [Group Profiles](/docs/data-structure/advanced/group-analytics#group-profiles), they can be created or updated using our [SDKs](/docs/tracking-methods/sdks/javascript#creating-group-profiles), via our [HTTP Groups API](https://developer.mixpanel.com/reference/group-set-property), [Warehouse Connectors](/docs/tracking-methods/data-warehouse/sending-group-profiles), or via our integration partners.

+We recommend tracking profiles from as close as possible to the source of truth, which is usually your application database or your CRM.
+One typical approach (especially for [Server-Side Tracking](/docs/tracking-methods/choosing-the-right-method#server-side-tracking)) is to run an hourly or daily script on your servers that pulls the list of profiles from your database and pushes them to Mixpanel.

 ### Operators

+The [HTTP Engage API](https://developer.mixpanel.com/reference/profile-set) and [HTTP Groups API](https://developer.mixpanel.com/reference/group-set-property) share the same operators.

 **Setting profile property**

 - `$set` - Sets a profile property or updates a profile property value (if it already exists).
 - `$set_once` - Sets a profile property only if they do not yet exist on Mixpanel.
 This ensures that the previous profile property value is not overwritten.

-**Updating numeric user profile property**
+**Updating numeric profile property**

 - `$add` - Increments or decrements a numeric user profile property *(not supported in group profiles)*.
 To increment, pass in a positive numeric value, and to decrement pass in a negative numeric value.
 If the property does not yet exist, it will set the value passed in as the initial value.